1.2. A brief history of Perl

 Links:

-The Taming of the Camel - a lecture by Larry Wall about the Evolution of Perl.
+The Taming of the Camel - a presentation by Larry Wall about the Evolution of Perl.